-The New Moon is an all-volunteer nonprofit organization dedicated to supporting and enjoying the creative talents of up-and-coming acoustic performers.
-We strive to bring you the best performers in a relaxing, friendly environment, where you can enjoy a great show, delicious fair trade coffee and awesome desserts!
+The New Moon is an all-volunteer nonprofit organization dedicated to supporting and enjoying the creative talents of established and up-and-coming acoustic performers.
+We strive to bring you the best performers in a relaxing, safe, friendly environment, where you can enjoy a great show, delicious fair trade coffee and awesome desserts!

 We are a volunteer-run, nonprofit organization established in 1988 as a community outreach of the Universalist Unitarian Church of Haverhill, located at 16 Ashland Street, Haverhill, MA 01830.